Sam-Andrews/child-diet-inequality/code/README_code.md

 * `jobscript.sh` (in the project root directory): Responsible for running each of the below scripts and for parsing command-line flags (see 'Customisation' section).
 * `preprocess.sh`: Joins data from the 'raw' directory, performs initial cleaning steps, and filters observations by age.
 This preprocessing stage is important to reduce the overall size of the dataset, so that R is able to handle it much more efficiently.
 * `data_wrangling.R`: Performs data integrity checks on the merged data (i.e. variable consistency and excluding cases with more than 25% missing data), and creates the derived variables.
 It also recodes data to make it easily interpretable by subsequent scripts, and is responsible for removing unneeded fields - further improving efficiency.
 This script produces our final study dataset ('clean_data.csv') in the `clean/` directory.
 For more information on variables contained within *clean_data.csv*, see `../clean/variable_guide.md`.
 * `visualisations.R`: Generates two static visualisations from our cleaned data, and saves them to the `../visualisations/images/` directory.
-These visualisations depict each of this project's derived variable sets (i.e. 'food consumption indicies', and 'extreme consumption groups').
+These visualisations depict each of this project's derived variable sets (i.e. 'food consumption indices', and 'extreme consumption groups').
 * `youngbites.R`: Generates the Shiny app ("Young Bites") from the cleaned data and attempts to open it in a browser.
 Note that this script is located in `../visualisations/shiny/`.
 This app allows the user to select variables to observe subgroup comparisons for both of these derived variable sets.